DynamicTimeWarping/DynamicTimeWarping.github.io/docs/index.md

 Package](http://www.jstatsoft.org/v31/i07/), which the Journal of Statistical Software makes available for free.

-To have a look at how the *dtw* package is used in domains ranging from bioinformatics to chemistry to data mining, have a look at the list of [citing papers](http://scholar.google.it/scholar?oi=bibs&hl=it&cites=5151555337428350289).
+To have a look at how the package is used in domains ranging from bioinformatics to chemistry to data mining, have a look at the list of [citing papers](http://scholar.google.it/scholar?oi=bibs&hl=it&cites=5151555337428350289).